Anton495/vector-system/README.md

 $$L = ij(P_n),\text{ }{\bf i},\text{ }IJ(P_n).$$

 The line above the base transforms means reversal.
-This operation consists in changing the case of the letters of the base transformation and passing in the reverse order P<sub>n</sub> $P_n$.
+This operation consists in changing the case of the letters of the base transformation and passing in the reverse order P<sub>n</sub>.

 It transforms the coordinates as follows: